amaliapapa/deep-layer-AD/R stats/README.md

-R code to reproduce statistical comparisons that require the use of Generalized Mixed Effects Models
+R code used to perform statistical analyses for the main figures of the study using Generalized Linear Mixed Effects Models (GLMMs).

-Libraries needed:
+Required R Packages
+Ensure the following libraries are installed:

-lme4
+lme4 – for fitting GLMMs

-tidyverse
-readxl
-car
+tidyverse – for data manipulation and visualization

+readxl – for reading Excel files

+car – for type III ANOVA and other model utilities

+Install any missing packages with: install.packages(c("lme4", "tidyverse", "readxl", "car"))

+How to Use:
-Use file R_stats_for_main_figures.r to run the statistical comparisons for the main figures
+Run the script R_stats_for_main_figures.r to reproduce the statistical comparisons used in the main figures of the paper.

+Supplemental Analyses:
-Comparisons for supplemental material can be reproduced in a similar manner.
+Comparisons for the supplemental figures can be reproduced in a similar fashion by adapting the input file paths and sheet names accordingly.